mpv-player/mpv/DOCS/client-api-changes.rst

  1.15   - mpv_initialize() will now load config files.
 This requires setting
           the "config" and "config-dir" options.
 In particular, it will load mpv.conf.
+        - minor backwards-compatible change to the "seek" and "screenshot" commands (new flag syntax, old additional args deprecated)
  --- mpv 0.8.0 is released ---
  1.14   - add mpv_wait_async_requests()
         - the --msg-level option changes its native type from a flat string to